StanPlatinum/elf-respect/shadowstack-test-loader/README.md

 1. modifying the Makefile: (already push to my branch)

-2. making a soft link like this (on my thinkpad):
+2. making a soft link like this (on my thinkpad, no need to do this step on node0/bio-sgx06):

 /lib/ld64.so.1 -> /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2